 When classifying an employee, you should consider the actual work they perform on a day-to-day basis, not just their job title.
 An employee with the title “Team Leader” who doesn’t actually supervise anyone shouldn’t be classified at a supervisory level.
 Conversely, someone performing skilled work that matches a higher classification should be paid at that level, even if their job title doesn’t reflect it.

-It's also important to review classifications when an employee's role changes.
-If someone is promoted, takes on new responsibilities, or gains new qualifications, their classification—and therefore their pay rate—may need to be updated.
+It’s also important to review classifications when an employee’s role changes.
+If someone is promoted, takes on new responsibilities, or gains new qualifications, their classification — and therefore their pay rate — may need to be updated.
+If you’re ever unsure whether staff are on the right level, our award misclassification checker helps you sense-check assignments.

 Casual loading vs permanent employment